 1. Normal marketing is often ineffective

 Nearly everyone is presented with ads routinely.
 Have you ever been online (we realize you’re reading our blog right now)?
 There are ads all over.
 Actually, it has gotten to the point where people don’t even see them anymore.
 Legitimately, this is a real thing that, as Mediapost explains, is called “banner blindness.”
 Nearly every website has ads on it and it’s gotten to be an issue that most people don’t even see them anymore.
-Essentially, people are spending money on ads and no one is seeing them.
+Essentially, people are spending money on ads and on one is seeing them.
 Well, they are seeing them, but they’re ineffective because no one is paying attention to them.
 And this is happening all over.
 Have you ever bought a magazine?
 We know you probably just go on websites now, but if you’ve bought a magazine recently you probably noticed there are ads in it, too, and you probably don’t pay attention to them, however when you’re done with the magazine you probably wouldn’t even be able to describe the ads you saw.
 It’s banner blindness, and you probably have it, too.

 It’s not only magazines, either.
 Have you ever seen a commercial on TV?
 If you don’t stream all your shows commercial free, you probably record them and then skip over the commercials.
 Like with YouTube ads, all you want to do is watch that video, but you have to sit through an ad first, and you look and see that it’s 5 minutes long, and then suddenly that small button appears that says “skip this ad” and you press it!
 Success!